alexpdp7/alexpdp7/misc/self-hosting.md

 Many see Twitter now as a problem, and likely regret having ceded control to Twitter.

 However, I feel that instead of trying something different, another private company like BlueSky will take the mantle and have significant power over public discourse.

+Note that Twitter used to have a good public API that allowed others to deliver alternate clients and interoperate somewhat with Twitter.
+I believe that Twitter providing those allowances helped them reach their dominant position.
+But once Twitter was dominant, these allowances were not a net positive for Twitter anymore.
+Therefore, Twitter rationally removed these allowances.

+Why would BlueSky not do the same?

 ## The alternatives to good free services might not be "good"